facade/flare-client-js/docs/1-installation.md

 ## Important notes

+-   Errors in a development environment might not always be reported, this is normal.
+If you want to be sure the Flare client is set up correctly, try it out in a production build on your machine.

 -   Some frameworks like React and Vue have their own way of handling errors and require some extra steps to get running.
 You can easily hook into these by using one of the plugins we provide: `<link to framework-integrations page>`.

 -   When you bundle your frontend code for production (using webpack, gulp, babel…), it won't look like the original code any longer and reported errors won't be very readable either.
 The solution for this is sourcemaps, read more about this on `<link to resolving-bundled-code>`.